ClassicOldSong/Apollo/README.md

 ## About HDR

 Enabling HDR is **not recommended** at this moment, probably in the long term.
 The issue with HDR is huge, with loads of semi-incompatibe standards, and massive variance between device configurations and capabilities.
 Game supports for HDR are still choppy.
-Things are a little better if you're using Artemis as clients, since each client are remembered as a dedicated display with a fixed identity, Windows can auto select the calibration based on the device, but other Moonclients sharing one single identity are not that lucky.

 SDR actually provides much more stable color accuracy, and are wiedly supported throught most devices you can imagine.
 For games, art style can easily overcome the shortcoming with no HDR, and SDR has pretty standard workflows to ensure their visual performance.
 So HDR isn't *that* important in most of the cases.